10 Best TradingView Alternatives in 2026 (Free & Paid)

 Frequently Asked Questions

 ChartingLens is the best free TradingView alternative in 2026.
-It offers 15+ technical indicators on the free tier with no limit per chart, AI buy/sell signals, an AI trading assistant, auto chart pattern recognition, insider trading data, and superinvestor portfolio tracking.
+It offers 15+ technical indicators on the free tier with no limit per chart, AI buy/sell signals, an AI trading assistant, auto chart pattern recognition, insider trading data, and hedge fund holdings.
 Unlike TradingView's free tier, ChartingLens has no ads and no restriction on indicators per chart.
-The optional premium plan costs just $9.99 per month, which is less than TradingView's cheapest paid plan.
+The optional premium plan costs just $14.99 per month, which is less than TradingView's cheapest paid plan.

 TradingView's paid plans range from $14.95 to $59.95 per month.
 The free tier is heavily restricted to just 1 indicator per chart, 1 alert, and 1 chart layout while displaying ads.
 This forces most active traders into a paid plan.
 The pricing reflects TradingView's large social community and Pine Script ecosystem, but for pure charting and analysis, alternatives like ChartingLens offer comparable or superior features at lower cost or free.

 No single free platform fully replicates Bloomberg Terminal, but you can build a powerful alternative by combining tools.
-ChartingLens covers charting, AI signals, company fundamentals, insider trading data, options flow, and superinvestor tracking — all in one free interface.
-Barchart adds broad market data across stocks, futures, and options flow.
-Yahoo Finance covers news and earnings.
-Together, these free tools cover the core functions most traders use Bloomberg for, at a fraction of the $24,000 annual cost.
+ChartingLens covers charting, AI signals, company fundamentals, insider trading data, options flow, and hedge fund holdings — all in one interface.
+Stock Rover adds 670+ fundamental metrics for deep value research.
+Interactive Brokers' Trader Workstation adds professional execution and 150+ country market access.
+Together, these tools cover the core functions most traders use Bloomberg for, at a fraction of the $24,000 annual cost.

 The best free trading app for stocks depends on whether you prioritize analysis or execution.
-For charting and AI-powered analysis, ChartingLens is the top choice with its free AI signals, 15+ indicators, insider data, and superinvestor tracking.
+For charting and AI-powered analysis, ChartingLens is the top choice with its free AI signals, 15+ indicators, insider data, and hedge fund holdings.
 For commission-free trade execution with basic charts, Webull offers a polished mobile experience.
 For Level 2 market depth data at no cost, Moomoo includes it free with a brokerage account.
 Many traders use ChartingLens for analysis and Webull or Moomoo for execution.

 Yes.
 ChartingLens offers a free AI strategy backtester that lets you describe a trading strategy in plain English and immediately see buy and sell signals plotted on your chart with full performance stats — return, Sharpe ratio, win rate, and max drawdown.
-Free users get two built-in preset strategies (Golden Cross and RSI Mean Reversion).
-Premium users at $9.99/month can create unlimited custom strategies including shorting strategies, time-of-day filters, and day-of-week conditions.
+As of May 2026, free users get two built-in preset strategies (Golden Cross and RSI Mean Reversion) and access to plain-English backtesting on the free tier — no credit card.
+Premium users at $14.99/mo can create unlimited custom strategies including shorting strategies, time-of-day filters, and day-of-week conditions.
 ChartingLens also has a "Find Best Timeframe" feature that automatically tests your strategy across 15-minute, 1-hour, 4-hour, and daily timeframes and ranks them by performance.
 TradingView's Pine Script backtesting requires learning a scripting language.
 ChartingLens requires only a plain English description.

 TradingView does not offer built-in AI trading features.
 There are no native AI buy/sell signals, no AI trading assistant, and no automated chart pattern recognition.
 While Pine Script allows users to create custom indicators and strategies, the platform lacks the machine learning-driven analysis that newer alternatives provide.
 ChartingLens offers the most comprehensive AI trading feature set of any alternative: daily AI buy/sell signals scanning 2,000+ stocks, a conversational AI assistant that draws support and resistance directly on your chart, a plain-English strategy backtester requiring no coding, and automated chart pattern recognition — all on a free tier.